 Almuth Tebbenhoff's London Film Festival award hits the red carpet

-London-based sculptor Almuth Tebbenhoff's 'Star of London' sculpture — the London Film Festival's equivalent of the Palme d'Or in Cannes or the Golden Bear at the Berlin Film Festival — featured on Channel 4 News this week (see their Arts Correspondent Matthew Cain holding the award on the red carpet, right).
+London-based sculptor Almuth Tebbenhoff's 'Star of London' sculpture — the London Film Festival's equivalent of the Palme d'Or in Cannes or the Golden Bear at the Berlin Film Festival — was featured on Channel 4 News during the Festival (see their Arts Correspondent Matthew Cain holding the award on the red carpet, right).